Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

 3. **Inject a message to trigger the lamp change**

-    Drag a *inject* node into your flow and connect it to the lamp node (no particular setting needed).
+    Drag a *inject* node into your flow and connect it to the *generic lamp* node (no particular setting needed).
 Now you can deploy the changes.

-    If you now click on the button next to the inject node, you should see your light turn darker and cold white!
+    If you now click on the button next to the *inject* node, you should see your light turn darker and cold white!

     ![Flow with added inject node](img/getting-started-flow08-inject-node.png)